easy-http/mock-builder/README.md

 # Mock builder

-A fluid interface to build HTTP mocks.
+A fluid interface to build HTTP mocks with an expressive syntax.
 You can use this library to build mocks for Guzzle, Symfony and other HTTP Clients.

 # :pencil: Requirements